David-Golacis/IT-Support-Ticket-Analysis/README.md

 ![Product Support Incidents](https://github.com/David-Golacis/IT-Support-Dashboard/blob/main/Visuals/Product%20Support%20Incidents.png)

 One can conclude from this that issues escalate from the Product Support team to the Technical Support team, as there are apparent differences in what each team prioritises.
 A similar story is present within the Problem-type tickets, where the Technical Support team actioned 1,023 requests, while the Product Support team followed with the next highest number at 666.
-Looking further into these two figures showed that the Technical Support team responded to 596 high-priority Problem tickets, making up 58.26% of their responses for this incident type, while the Product Support team resolved 327 medium-priority tickets of the same type, taking up 49.10% of their effort with Problem requests.
+Looking further into these two figures showed that the Technical Support team responded to 596 high-priority Problem tickets, making up 58.26% of their responses for this incident type.
+In contrast, the Product Support team resolved 327 medium-priority tickets of the same type, taking up 49.10% of their effort with Problem requests.

 ![Problem Tickets](https://github.com/David-Golacis/IT-Support-Dashboard/blob/main/Visuals/Problem%20Tickets.png)